 Too often, the technological transformations affecting our world and our selves at a dizzying pace are hidden from clear view, occurring in the black box of the algorithm or the board room.
 Digital Physical Entanglements brings together eminent scholars, artists, and practitioners working to illuminate the interconnected forces that structure digital technology and its critical impact on our material lives.
 The summer institute will engage these ideas through intentional conversation, reflection, workshopping, and community.

 Digital IDEAS is open to a broad cohort, including advanced graduate students from campuses in the US and abroad, early career scholars and alt-ac practitioners, artists, and activists.
 Over the course of two weeks attendees will participate in keynote lectures, panel discussions, methodology workshops, writing workshops, and group discussions.
 The institute will be held in a hybrid format, one week entirely online and one week with an option to attend in person or online.

 Cost of Attendance

-Applications are due by Monday, February 21, 2022, and all applicants will be notified of their acceptance status (including financial support) by March 15, 2022.
+The application deadline has been extended!
+Applications are now due by Tuesday, February 28, 2023.
+All applicants will be notified of their acceptance status (including financial support) by March 10, 2023.

-Please contact Zaineb Al-Kalby at email@example.com if you have any questions about the application.
+Please contact Sarah Torsch at email@example.com if you have any questions about the application or need additional assistance.